ally-logo-white-transp

 Lenders will look at the following benchmarks:

-• Credit score: The credit score required for a jumbo loan is typically at least 680.
+• Credit score: With Ally Home, the credit score required for a jumbo loan is typically at least 680-700.

-• Debt-to-income (DTI) ratio: Lenders look for a low DTI ratio, usually around 40 percent or less.
+• Debt-to-income (DTI) ratio: Lenders look for a low DTI ratio, usually around 45 percent or less, although Ally Home allows up to 49.99%.

 Many lenders also will check to make sure you have enough cash reserves to cover six to 12 months' worth of mortgage payments.